lgeurts/lgeurts.github.io/about.md

 This website serves as my memory for configuring a BunsenLabs Linux setup.
 Besides that, you'll sometimes see occasional rants, weird code, everything that comes up in my mind when spending some free time behind my laptop.

 Guess that's all.
-If you like this site, you can follow me on Twitter [@lgeurts](https://twitter.com/lgeurts) or connect on [LinkedIn](https://www.linkedin.com/in/lucgeurts).
+If you like this site, you can follow me on my Twitter [@lgeurts](https://twitter.com/lgeurts) or connect on [LinkedIn](https://www.linkedin.com/in/lucgeurts).

 PS, you can fork this customized Lanyon template at my [GitHub repo](https://github.com/lgeurts/lgeurts.github.io).